SebasNadu/kotlin-lotto/README.md

 - [x] validate Purchase Amount
 - [x] generate Lotto tickets from the purchase amount
 - [x] minimum ticket: 1000 KRW
+- [x] Automatic tickets generation
+- [x] LottoMachine has the amount
+- [x] There is a maximum of tickets that the user can buy

 ### WinningNumbers Class